-- "Bank of Mom & Dad" - Students should have conversations with their parents/family about what savings, if any, have been set aside to assist them with their post-secondary or career training. - RESP or RRSP - Many students might have had a parent or family member set up an RESP or RRSP for them to use for post-secondary education.
+- "Bank of Adults You Know" - Students should have conversations with their parents/guardians/family about what savings, if any, have been set aside to assist them with their training. - RESP or RRSP - Many students might have had a parent or family member set up an RESP or RRSP for them to use for post-secondary education.
 Mature students may have access to an RRSP as well.